 Target Acquisition for LRS slit mode observations can use all filters, read mode, and observation settings described in the main article on MIRI target acquisitions.
 The TA exposure is always carried out in a single integration.
 We recommend a SNR of > 20 for successful TA.

 Users should always use the JWST Exposure Time Calculator (ETC) to help choose the best TA filter and exposure settings for their science.

 LRS Slit region of interest

 See also: MIRI Optics and Focal Plane

 The LRS slit target acquisition requires a region of interest (ROI) located as close to the LRS slit as possible.
-A 48 x 48 pixel (~5 × 5") ROI is located in the imager portion of the field of view, near the slit location.
-Note that the ROI is not a detector subarray; TA exposures are performed with FULL array read mode.
+A 48 x 48 pixel (~5 × 5") ROI is located in the imager portion of the field of view, near the slit location (see Figure 1).
+Note that the ROI is not a detector subarray; TA exposures are performed with FULL1 array mode.

 LRS TA Sequence